This promotion is for Rewards members only. To take advantage of exclusive offers like these, join Office Depot® OfficeMax® Rewards now!

 From the Manufacturer|Powered by

-AZO DVDThe Verbatim AZO recording layer gives our DVD media the competitive advantage—the patented coating delivers protection that lasts generations and provides ultimate resistance to UV light damage.
-That’s why Verbatim’s been recognized as the No. 1 Optical Brand in the World*--we consistently provide optical media of the highest quality and compatibility.
-When drive manufacturers test their products for maximum performance, they use Verbatim--so why wouldn’t you?
+Verbatim AZO DVD MediaThe Verbatim AZO recording layer gives our DVD media the competitive advantage—the patented coating delivers protection that lasts generations and provides ultimate resistance to UV light damage.
+That’s why Verbatim has been consistently recognized as providing optical media of the highest quality, reliability and compatibility.
+When drive manufacturers test their products for performance, they use Verbatim – so why wouldn’t you?

 AZO TechnologyProvides superior performance and reliability, no matter what you are saving.
-This patented Mitsubishi technology is the most reliable, high-quality optical technology on the market today, and it is only available from Verbatim!
+This patented Mitsubishi technology is only available from Verbatim!

-WarrantyVerbatim manufactures our DVDs to meet our strict quality standards.
-We stand behind the quality of our products—and our Limited Lifetime Warranty proves it!
+QualityVerbatim manufactures our DVDs to meet our strict quality standards.
+We stand behind the quality of our products!

 So how do I know which DVD to use?Recordable DVD media is a natural choice for data archiving and backup.
 Choosing a DVD+R or DVD-R is ideal, as these write once discs prevent contents from being erased or mistakenly replaced.
 Also, to extend the life of your DVD disc, consider Archival Grade DVDs, which include a gold layer that is naturally resistant to corrosion and offers greater protection than standard silver discs.
 DVDs are also a great option simple data backup.
 Using DVD+RW/DVD-RW or DVD+RAM/DVD-RAM re-writable media allows content to be added and edited as the information changes.